Gain insight into the problems children face when a parent goes to prison.

 - Should all children ultimately be reunited with their parents?

 To download a pdf version of this page, click on this link: FAQs About Children of Prisoners

-“2.7 million children have a parent behind bars — 1 in every 28 children (3.6 percent) has a parent incarcerated, up from 1 in 125 just 25 years ago.
-Two-thirds of these children’s parents were incarcerated for non-violent offenses.”
+In America, "2.7 million children have a parent behind bars—one in every 28 children (3.6 percent) has a parent incarcerated, up from one in 125 just 25 years ago.
+Two-thirds of these children's parents were incarcerated for non-violent offenses."
 (Western)

-Approximately 1 in 110 white children, one in 15 black children, and one in 41 Hispanic children have a parent who is incarcerated.
+Approximately one in 110 white children, one in 15 black children, and one in 41 Hispanic children have a parent who is incarcerated.
 (Christian)

-“Black children (6.7%) were seven and a half times more likely than white children (0.9%) to have a parent in prison.
-Hispanic children (2.4%) were more than two and a half times more likely than white children to have a parent in prison.”
+"Black children (6.7 percent) were seven and a half times more likely than white children (0.9 percent) to have a parent in prison.
+Hispanic children (2.4 percent) were more than two and a half times more likely than white children to have a parent in prison."
 (Glaze)

 No. A study revealed that "a quarter of female prisoners' children did not know that their mothers were in prison."
 But most experts agree this is unhealthy for children and they need to be told the truth.
 (La Vigne)